emlearn/emlearn-micropython/paper/paper.md

 For these reasons, we saw a need to develop a software library for MicroPython, with following properties:
 1) supports inference for common machine learning algorithms,
 2) is computationally efficient (in terms of execution speed, program space and RAM usage),
-3) run on any hardware (supported by MicroPython),
+3) run on any hardware supported by MicroPython,
 4) can be installed in a easy manner.

 Our goal is to make research and development in applied machine learning for embedded systems easier for those that prefer developing in Python over conventional C or C++.
-We also believe that this can be highly relevant in an educational context.
+We believe that will be attractive for many researchers and engineers, and also highly relevant in an educational context.

 Within one year of the first relase, emlearn-micropython was referenced in a work on on-device learning of decision-trees[@karavaev2024tinydecisiontreeclassifier].